 - Academic Reputation

 - Stop by the Advising Resource Center (Lynnwood Hall, first floor) and collect general information (deadlines, prerequisites, etc).
 You can also use the internet to explore university information.

 - Take advantage of the university representative visits here at Edmonds.
 Representatives from various universities set up information tables in Snohomish or Snoqualmie Hall.
-For a list of visit and dates, go to University Representatives on Campus.

 - Research the admission requirements for each college or university you are interested in.
 Look for minimum GPA, foreign language, and general education requirements

 - Visit the universities you are considering.
 Take a tour, spend the night in the residence halls and visit a classroom.
 Contact your chosen transfer university for more information about visitation programs.

 - Surf the internet!
 You can now apply, request information and email your questions on-line with most universities.
 To connect to local universities or discover more about your major, go to Transfer Resources.

 - Talk to your faculty advisor and determine when you will finish your AA degree so you can plan for admission deadlines.

 4. Narrow it down to at least three - then APPLY!

 - Plan for application fees.
 Most are around $60.